penoutlet/PokemonTeamBuilder/README.md

+# Pokemon Team Builder
+This is a web app i will be developing for creating and exporting competitive pokemon teams.
+May also implement damage calculation if i feel like it.
+It will be written in clojurescript and the reagent framework.

 ### Development mode
 To start the Figwheel compiler, navigate to the project folder and run the following command in the terminal: